Aron9605/N-qubit-nonlinear-protocol/README.md

 [1] Áron Rozgonyi, Gábor Széchenyi, Orsolya Kálmán, Tamás Kiss.
 “Training iterated protocols for distillation of GHZ states with variational quantum algorithms.”
 Physics Letters A

+## Repository Structure

+* notebooks/: Source code for implementing the quantum protocols.
+* authors/: Lists people who are significant authors of the project.
+* docs/: Documentation and references for understanding the theory and implementation details.

 ## Code availability:
-* 3qubit_analitics.nb Wolfram Mathematica notebook contains the analitical investigation of 3-qubit distillation and preparing the unitary operators.
+* 3qubit_analitics.nb Wolfram Mathematica notebook contains the analitical investigation of 3-qubit GHZ distillation scheme and preparing the unitary operators.
 * Nqubit_numerics.py Python notebook contains the numerical analysis of the N-qubit algorithm.

+## Requirements

+* Wolfram Mathematica
+* Python